 About 1,200 titles from the seventeenth century include Bibles, psalters, prayer books, and a large collection of works by Molière.
 The eighteenth century's 2,300 titles include strong collections of William Blake, Robert Burns, Thomas Chatterton, Henry Fielding, William Godwin, Oliver Goldsmith, Thomas Paine, and Alexander Pope.
 Among the more significant American historical documents in the collection are the first printing of the Declaration of Independence, several drafts of the Constitution, and journals and reports issued by the Continental Congress.

-There are many beautiful and important bindings in the Library, but the Bindings collection comprises about a thousand volumes acquired primarily to document the development of bookbinding.
+There are many beautiful and important bindings in the Morgan, but the bindings collection comprises about a thousand volumes acquired primarily to document the development of bookbinding.

 Two bindings by T. J. Cobden-Sanderson.